Constrained Attack-Resilient Estimation of Stochastic Cyber-Physical Systems: Performance and Stability Analysis

 These considerations indicate that the projection potentially induces biased estimates, rendering the traditional stability analysis for unbiased estimation invalid.
-In this context, we will prove that estimation errors of the \texttt{CARE} are practically exponentially stable in mean square, as shown in Section~\ref{sec:stab}.
+In this context, we will prove that estimation errors of the \texttt{CARE} are practically exponentially stable in mean square which will be proven in Section~\ref{sec:stab}.